All Episodes

 Why do you know this guy ought to be named permanent prosecutor of the United States?

-You know, there's no the it it's apparent now.
+You know, there's no, it's apparent now.

-There was no violation of this espionage act because what's her face?
+There was no violation of this Espionage Act because what's her face?

 So we've got a cover-up of a non-crime.

-If this is all predicated on Fitzgerald doing something, and I, you know, this guy opened up his own website late last week.
+And I, you know, this guy opened up his own website late last week.

-When you have all this stuff flittering around out there, and you know what this is all about.
+And you know what this is all about.

-And that's what this is, and this is all about a you if you want to know what this is all about, read the New York Times implosion on itself.
+If you want to know what this is all about, read the New York Times implosion on itself.

-They are they're they're throwing Judy Miller overboard, and they are beating themselves up in advance for coming out.
+They're throwing Judy Miller overboard, and they are beating themselves up in advance for coming out.

-They are gonna nuke this White House.
+They are going to nuke this White House.

-And of course it was all a lie.
+And of course, it was all a lie.

 It was all lies from the beginning.